otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools.md

 ### Task 3

 The current way **Prettier** is configured is not ideal as it formats all files, including files in the `node_modules` directory.
-It is unnecessary since `node_modules` contains third-party code that do not need formatting.
+It is unnecessary since `node_modules` contains third-party code that does not need formatting.
 Additionally, formatting every file in your project can be slow and inefficient.

 Using the `lint-staged` dependency, configure **Prettier** to only format files that are staged for commit.